Master109/DRODRPG/DRODRPG/Assets/UnitySerializer/readme.txt

 PrefabIdentifier - stores information for an object that will be created at run time

-StoreInformation2 - stored information for an object that is in the scene already
+StoreInformation - stored information for an object that is in the scene already

-UniqueIdentifier2 - stores a reference to an object so it can be found later
+UniqueIdentifier - stores a reference to an object so it can be found later